EESSI/eessi-bot-software-layer/README.md

   - Under "Repository permissions" assign "Read and write" for both "Issues" and "Pull requests"

+    > [!NOTE]
-    NOTE, "Read and write" permissions to "Pull requests" gives the bot powerful means to _mess_ with your pull requests.
-Unfortunately, there is currently no way around this or the bot could not create comments in pull requests.
+    > "Read and write" permissions to "Pull requests" gives the bot powerful
+    > means to _mess_ with your pull requests.
+Unfortunately, there is currently no way
+    > around this or the bot could not create comments in pull requests.

 - **Subscribe to events**: subscribe the app to events it shall react on
   - Select "Issue comment" and "Pull request" (Note, they may only selectable